Gredwitch/Dagor-Asset-Explorer/readme.md

 - Export map props easily
 - Streamline model export to the Source engine (implemented for demo purposes!)

+## Features

+TBD

+## How to use:

+If you do not know where the file you are looking for is located, just click *File -> Open asset folder...* and select the root directory of your game (E.g. `C:\...steamapps\common\War Thunder`).
+Then, just use the search bar to find the asset you are looking for.

+Otherwise, you should follow these steps:
+1. **Depending on the type of model you are looking for, open the according Game Res Desc: either `riDesc.bin` or `dynModelDesc.bin`**.
+If you are unsure, load both of them.
+In War Thunder, these files are located in `(gamedir)\content\base\res`.
+If you do not load these, it is likely that your models will not have material group names.
+2. **Load the GRP your model is located in**.
+3. (Optional) **Load the necessary DDSx Pack (dxp.bin) files**
+4. Find your model and export it to the format of your choice, although **it is heavily recommanded to export models as DMF**.
+Depending on your settings and the contents of the loaded DXPs, textures will be exported in the `textures` folder relative to your exported files.

 ## What's working:
 - Exporting most textures (I used [klensy's wt-tools](https://github.com/klensy/wt-tools) as a base and added DXT10 support)